murelaamar/delta-demo/README.md

 # delta-demo
-THIS IS A Delta  REPO
+THIS IS A Demo for git & git hub class